boostorg/math/README.md

     * [linux] to test using GCC Versions 5-10 and Clang Versions 5-10 on Ubuntu LTS versions 16.04-20.04.
     * [apple] to test Apple Clang on the latest version of MacOS.
     * [windows] to test MSVC-14.0, MSVC-14.2 and mingw on the latest version of Windows.
-    * [standalone] to run standalone mode commpile tests
+    * [standalone] to run standalone mode compile tests

 ### Building documentation ###